Yuxi-Labs/github-copilot-remote-pilot-desktop/README.md

-# Remote Pilot for GitHub Copilot - Desktop Client
+# Remote Pilot for GitHub Copilot

 A native desktop application that connects to the **Controller for GitHub Copilot** VS Code extension, enabling real-time chat with GitHub Copilot from outside VS Code.